gregorriegler/mob-programming-rpg/retro/microretro-2023-01-26.md

     - A: which part?
 Q: all the app
     - run the app
 - altertative impl for 'points'
+    - Add integration test to propagate the changing of point
     - let's do a parallel change - don't break things while you work
     - current impl:
         ```ts